lassoid/active_fields/README.md

 end
 ```

-To create an array field type, include the `ActiveFields::FieldArrayConcern` mix-in in your field model
+To create a custom array _Active Field_ type, include the `ActiveFields::FieldArrayConcern` mix-in in your model
 and register it in global configuration as usual.
 This will add `min_size` and `max_size` options, as well as some important internal methods such as `array?`.